ib-ganz/eloquify/README.md

     }
 }
 ```
-That will hide updated_at and deleted_at columns from the result.
+It will hide updated_at and deleted_at columns from the result.

 #### Where
 At this time, eloquify can do the following: